 - Difficulty in falling asleep

-Having insomnia can have a great impact in everyday life, as it can have a negative effect on decision making, work performance, as well as personal relationships.
+Having insomnia can have a great impact on everyday life, as it can have a negative effect on decision making, work performance, as well as personal relationships.
 Up to 30% to 35% of the adults have complaints regarding insomnia.
-It is more common to people suffering from certain mental or medical issues or stress.
-There are two insomnia types, i.e. chronic insomnia and short term insomnia.
+It is more common for people suffering from certain mental or medical issues or stress.
+There are two insomnia types, i.e. chronic insomnia and short-term insomnia.